pgorla-zz/million-books/README.md

 Download Data
 -------------
-Run the scraping program to download and index book metatdata from Wikipedia.
+Download the persondata and geo\_coordinates from dbpedia.org.

 Index into Cassandra
 --------------------
-Index the data into Cassandra.
+Index the data into Cassandra by running the processor:

+    $ python process.py

 Notes
 -----